Home construction loanLoan for construction and renovation

-Contact us for financing as soon as your start planning.
-We can agree on a home construction loan that suits your needs and on the repayment method, and check that your insurance cover during construction is in order.
+First get a cost estimate on the construction work from a professional and then send a loan application online.
+Contact us for financing as soon as your start planning so that our experts can tailor a home construction loan that suits your needs.
+At the same time, we will agree on the repayment method, and check that your insurance cover during construction is in order.

 You can fill in the loan application online even if you are not yet our customer.
 When you fill in the loan application, you do not yet need to know the exact price of the new home or other such details.
 The loan application is nothing more than an invitation to make an offer ‒ it does not bind you to draw down the loan.